-Bus route maps are available at bus stops and online through the Gibraltar Bus Company.
-Important hubs include areas around Grand Casemates Square and the main bus station in the town center.
+Bus route maps are available at bus stops and online through the Gibraltar Bus Line.
+Important hubs include areas around Grand Casemates Square plus the main bus station in the town center.
 Buses connect these central points to residential areas, the airport vicinity, the border with Spain, and the territory's beaches.

 Licensed taxis provide a convenient option for direct routes or guided tours of the Upper Rock.
 Find them at designated ranks or hail them.